This blog is a guest post by Rachel Stinson, CEO of Elabelz online retail store for men and women that offers worldwide shipping.

 How to reduce sweating?

 Deodorant and antiperspirants are known to make the situation a bit better, but they do not work all the time or for all people.
 Antiperspirants can help with the wetness and I recommend if you do use them, put it on before you sleep and leave it overnight.
 Deodorants remove bad odours and kill bacteria so that you can smell much nicer.
 As mentioned above, antiperspirants and deodorants are sometimes not enough to quell the excess sweating.
-A great option in these cases would be to use dandi patch, an underarm sweat patch that adheres to the skin trapping in any sweat and odours at their source.
-This great solution means you can wear your clothes confidently knowing you won’t get sweat marks under the arms, plus, they also prevent yellow sweat stains.
+A great option in these cases would be to use the dandi London anti-sweat products.
+Their range includes the dandi patch, an underarm sweat patch that adheres to the skin trapping in any sweat and odours at their source.
+Or if you are happy with your odour control and are just having a problem with wetness then the dandi pad could be a great solution; this pad sticks to the underarm of your clothing creating a protective barrier between your sweat and clothes.
+These great solutions mean you can wear your clothes confidently knowing you won’t get sweat marks under the arms, plus, they also prevent yellow sweat stains.

-Consider finding ways to deal with your body’s stress and anxiety levels as keeping your emotions steady can make you calmer and sweat less.
+Consider finding ways to deal with your body’s stress and anxiety levels as keeping your emotions steady can make you calmer and sweat less too.

 What about my body odour?